scds/intro-twine/lessons/lesson1.md

 - Click on the `New` button at the top left of your application window.
 - Give your new story a name (we'll name ours "Hamilton Coffee Walk - Demo"), and click `Create`.
 <img width="100%" src="../assets/img/lessons/project1.png" style="border: solid 2px black">

-- Once you've created your new story, you'll be taken to the "Passages View".
+Once you've created your new story, you'll be taken to the "Passages View".
 This is where you'll be creating your story.

 ## Setting our Story Format

-Twine comes with several story formats which changes the way that Twine works.
+Twine comes with several story formats that change the way that Twine works.
 Taken from the [Twine Cookbook](https://twinery.org/cookbook/starting/twine2/storyformat.html):

 - **Harlowe** is the default story format, and is focused on making it easy to add basic interaction to your stories in a readable, concise way.
 - **Snowman** is designed to be used by people who are familiar with writing JavaScript and CSS, two broadly-used Web technologies, and makes it easy to build a heavily-customized reading experience.